SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 The provided instructions are intended for users working in the Ubuntu 18.04 desktop environment.
 The original instructions were to use nvidia-docker and they are preserved as method B.
 However, the new recommended method is to setup a local environment described in method A.
+Method A is easier to follow and easier to use after-the-fact, though its setup is much more likely to fail.

 #### Linux Method A: Local Config